The Velvet Underground

 Yule first met the Velvets at the Tea Party in mid-1968 and the band began staying at his River Street apartment, which Yule happened to be renting from the Velvets’ road manager.
 With Reed and Cale increasingly at odds over the band’s creative direction – Reed leaning toward a power-pop vibe and Cale insisting on anti-pop experimentation – in August Sterling Morrison invited Yule to audition for Reed and Tucker just in case Cale left the group, which he did two weeks later, playing his last show in September at the Tea Party.

-The second new Velvet was Boston-born bassist-organist Walter Powers of The Lost, who joined the group in November 1970 when Yule switched from bass to guitar, and the third was keyboardist-vocalist Willie Alexander, who’d played in The Lost, The Grass Menagerie and The Bagatelle, who joined in 1971 when Morrison left the group.
+The second new Velvet was Boston-born bassist-organist Walter Powers of The Lost, who joined the group in November 1970 when Yule switched from bass to guitar.
+The third was keyboardist-vocalist Willie Alexander, who’d played in The Lost, The Grass Menagerie and The Bagatelle, who came on board in 1971 when Morrison left the group.
 After that lineup toured North America, the UK and the Netherlands, Powers and Alexander left, the latter remaining a considerable presence on the punk scene.

-Since the Velvets’ Tea Party period, multiple bootlegs of their shows there have surfaced and one licensed LP, The Boston Tea Party January 10, 1969, issued in 2017 on the Spyglass label.
+Since the Velvets’ Tea Party period, multiple bootlegs of their shows there have surfaced in addition to one licensed LP, The Boston Tea Party January 10, 1969, issued in 2017 on the Spyglass label.
 With 12 tracks featuring the Velvets’ Reed-Morrison-Tucker-Yule incarnation, the album includes several classics such as “Heroin,” “Waiting For The Man,” “White Light White Heat” and “Sister Ray.”

 Asked in the aforementioned documentary about the band’s legacy, former Tea Party manager Nelson said he thinks the Velvets were essentially a rock band trying to make the finest music they possibly could.
 “There was always a desire on the part of Lou, and I think Sterling and Maureen as well, to just be able to make good records, even to make a hit record,” he said.
 “And if you look at their early influences, you have Bo Diddley, Chuck Berry, rockabilly, doo-wop, that kind of really basic roots rock and roll.”